lexnederbragt/MBV3070-H19/0_Variables_Types.md

 Questions:
 * Remove the space in Ada.
 What happens?
 * Replace the `+` with a comma.
 What happens?

-## Python as a calculator
-We are first going to use python as a simple calculator.
-Look at the operators that was shown for numbers at the lecture and test all of them.

-## FIXME add suitable exercise

 # String methods